Khabbab172/HandGesturePresentation/README.md

 - **Real-time Feedback:** Receive real-time feedback on hand positions and gestures for a smooth presentation experience.

-- **Customizable Gestures:** Configure and customize gestures based on your presentation preferences.

 ## Table of Contents

 - [Installation](#installation)